-Grab a blanket and lay it out on the grass on a day where the sky is a mix of cloud and sun.
-Invite everyone to lay down on the blanket and watch the clouds roll by.
+Grab a blanket and lay it out on the grass on a day when the sky is a mix of cloud and sun.
+Invite everyone to lie down on the blanket and watch the clouds roll by.
 Ask the kids what they see in the clouds.
 What does the shape of each one remind them of?

 21. Have A Paper Plane Contest

 Gentle spring breezes make the perfect flying conditions for paper airplanes.
 Have a contest to see who can fly theirs the furthest.
 Get ideas for new designs from books or online articles.

 22. Go To A U-Pick Strawberry Farm